How To: Tree Protection for ConstructionOctober 19, 2018

 Most people are not even fully aware of all the ways construction activity can hurt a tree.
 The potential impact extends way beyond cutting a tree down or damaging its branches.

 The roots of a tree can easily extend beyond the edge of its canopy (known as the “drip line”).
 They’re usually found in the top 8 to 10 inches of soil, leaving them susceptible to damage during excavation or topsoil removal.
-The simply act of driving heavy equipment through the “root zone” can have disastrous effects.
+The simple act of driving heavy equipment through the “root zone” can have disastrous effects.
 Heavy machinery will compact the soil and cause roots to die, which is just as bad as digging.

 We sought the advice of Toronto-based consulting arborist Lauren McLaughlin, who runs The Urban Forest Company.
 Lauren broke the process down into a few simple steps for us: